mvolkmann/blog/src/flutter.md

 1. Build a new app bundle by entering `flutter build appbundle`.
 1. Deploy the new app bundle to the stores.
    The steps to do this are provided in the previous section.

-- Click the "I agree" button to agree to the terms of service.
-- Select the "Create new project" radio button.
-- Click the "Link project" button.
-- Click "Create new service account".
-- In the dialog that appears, click the "Google Cloud Platform" link which will open a new browser tab.
-- Click "+ CREATE SERVICE ACCOUNT".
-- For "Service account name", enter the app name.
-- Do not change the "Service account ID".
-- For "Service account description", enter a brief description of the app.
-- Click the "CREATE AND CONTINUE" button.
-- Add the roles "Pub/Sub" ...
-"Pub/Sub Admin"
-  and "Monitoring" ...
-"Monitoring Viewer"
-- Click the "CONTINUE" button.
-- Click the "DONE" button.
-- If the newly creaed service account doesn't appear in the table refresh the page.
-- Click the vertical ellipsis in the Actions column for the service account and select "Manage Keys".
-- Click the "ADD KEY" dropdown and select "Create new key".
-- Select the "JSON" radio button and click the "CREATE" button.
-- A `.json` file containing a private key file will be downloaded.
-- Click the "CLOSE" button.
-- Close the browser tab for the Google Cloud Console.
-- Back in the browser tab for the Google Play Console, click the "DONE" button in the dialog.
-- In the "Service accounts" section of the page, find the row for the newly created service account a click "Grant access".
-- Click the "Account permissions" tab.
-- Check both of the checkboxes in the "Financial data" section.
-- Click the "Invite User" button in lower-left corner of the page.
-- In the dialog that appears, click the "Send Invite" button.
-- Click the row for the new service account.
-- Click the "Add app" dropdown and select the app in the dialog.
-  NO APPS APPEARED FOR ME!

-1. For each platform to be supported, click its button and enter the requested data.
-1.

 In the Flutter app: